sivaganeshan/sivaganeshan/README.txt

 Hi, I'm Sivaganeshan,

-Full-Stack Software Engineer with overall 7+ years of experience.
+Full-Stack Software Engineer.
 As an individual contributor, Primarily developed, managed Web and desktop client applications.
 Learning and contributing in different Blockchain Technologies(as a Javascript enginner)

 Apart from work, I like to spend my time in Western Philosophy, European football and Western Classical music.